vit2tweak/counter1/program-note.md

 # Counter1 Project Documentation

 ## Project Overview
 Counter1 is a React-based application that combines counter functionality with a todo list manager, featuring a tabbed interface and local storage persistence.
+The application is designed for direct access without login requirements.

 ## Current Features
+- Direct access without authentication
 - Tabbed interface with two main sections
 - Counter Tab:
   - Increment/decrement counter